 2017 The vr film ‘Frieda and the Hidden Animals’ got nominated for the Dutch Silver Camera Innovative Journalism Award 2017 and got third place during the ceremony in Hilversum.

 2008 – 2011: Member of the jury of the ‘Silver Camera’, award for photojournalism in the Netherlands.

-2014: My book ‘Улица-Street-Straße’ was chosen as the ‘Best Dutch Book Design’ exhibited at the Stedelijk Museum Amsterdam.
+2014: The book ‘Улица-Street-Straße’ was chosen as the ‘Best Dutch Book Design’ exhibited at the Stedelijk Museum Amsterdam.

 1996: Winner of the most prestigious prize for Dutch photojournalism: ‘The Silver Camera’ for a series from the warzone in Chechnya.

 1994: Chosen as ‘Photojournalist of the Year’ by the organisation ‘The Silver Camera’.